Keyfactor/beyondtrust-beyondinsight-pam/readme_source.md

+### Initial Configuration of PAM Provider
+In order to allow Keyfactor to use the new Hashicorp-Vault PAM Provider, the definition needs to be added to the application database.
+This is done by running the provided [add_PAMProvider.sql](./PasswordSafe/add_PAMProvider.sql) script on the Keyfactor application database, which only needs to be done one time.

+If you have a hosted environment or need assistance completing this step, please contact Keyfactor Support.

 ### Configuring Parameters
 The following are the parameter names and a description of the values needed to configure the Beyond Trust Password Safe PAM Provider.